Love, Dating, Marriage, and Morality:

 Those worried about the financial and medical aspects of child birth should know about the excellent benefits and care that can be provided through agencies and individuals wishing to adopt.
 Adoption truly is a wonderful alternative to the violence of abortion.

 Married members and Church leaders need to be sensitive to the needs of single adults in the Church.
 The Church has done a lot to provide programs and train leaders to help single adults.
-For example, the Church Website, LDS.org, has information for priesthood leaders on single adults.
-There are also many articles and other resources of relevance there.
+For example, the Church Website, ChurchofJesusChrist.org, has a collection of resources for single adults.

 A Plea for Morality: Good Reasons to Wait until Marriage - part of my Snippets section